In Humanitarian Services

 During the estate court interactions, she learns that she is really, legally, multi-racial.

-2022 During situations beyond her control, Sherlene relocates to Chestertown City, Maryland (Kent County) and out of her inherited property.
-She is learning more of her family dynamics, nationally and internationally.
+2022 During situations beyond her control, a reversal of the estate, an eviction: Sherlene relocates herself and her companies to Chestertown City, Maryland (Kent County).
+She is learned more of her family dynamics, nationally and internationally.

-(November) A Time To Learn Academy, Sherlene's non-profit, began its rebranding actions of its education vision: from its original traditional tutoring mission to the how-tos of recycling-activities education mission.
+(November) A Time To Learn Academy, Sherlene's non-profit, begins its rebranding actions of its education vision: financial and the how-tos of recycling-activities education mission.